godotengine/godot-docs/contributing/development/configuring_an_ide/rider.rst

 - You can now launch the debugger by pressing the **Debug** icon at the top of the screen and it will open the project to debug.

-Alternatively you can use **run > attach to process** to attach the debugger to a running Godot instance.
+Alternatively you can use **Run > Attach to Process** to attach the debugger to a running Godot instance.

 .. figure:: img/rider_attach_to_process.webp
    :align: center